Obamacare Timeline: Health Coverage and the Insurance Marketplace

 September 2011 - The Justice Department petitioned the Supreme Court to decide whether the Affordable Care Act was constitutional.
 The 11th Circuit Court of Appeals found that the mandate did not fall within Congress' power to regulate interstate commerce, but that the rest of the Act was fine.
 Two other federal courts of appeal, the Sixth Circuit, and the Fourth Circuit, ruled that the Act was constitutional.

 June 28, 2012 - The Supreme Court upheld the legality of the Affordable Care Act.
-For more, see Obamacare Ruling

 October 1, 2013 - The initial open enrollment period began.
 Medicaid benefits were extended to those with incomes up to 138 percent of the federal poverty level.
 Those with incomes up to 400 percent of the poverty level receive subsidies.
-All plans must cover the 10 essential health benefits to be listed on the exchange.
+All plans must have covered the 10 essential health benefits to be listed on the exchange.

 March 31, 2014 - The initial period of open enrollment closed.
 Everyone must be covered, or pay taxes of 1 percent of income in 2014.